efrecon/gh-runner-sysbox/README.md

 ## Available Tools

-These images do **not** contain **all** the tools that GitHub offers by default in their runners.
-Workflows might work improperly when running from within these runners.
+This images does **not** contain **all** the tools that GitHub offers by default in their runners.
+Workflows might work improperly when running from within runners created using this image.
 The [Dockerfile](./Dockerfile) for the runner images ensures:

 * An installation of the Docker daemon, including the `docker` cli binary.
 * An installation of Docker [compose].
 Unless otherwise specified, the latest